OMDTZ/MillsMap_V1/README.md

   ```
   script/setup.sh
   ```
   - Follow instructions.
-It needs the domain name, and your email so that LetsEncrypt can inform you when your certificate is expiring.
+It needs the domain name, and your email so that "Let's Encrypt" can inform you when your certificate is expiring.

 - Note:
   - To change an odk central server: /app/config.py